MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaboration-governance-overview.md

 As you determine how you want to use collaboration features in Microsoft 365, consider these methods of communication and which your users are likely to use in different scenarios.

 > [!NOTE]
-> When a new Office 365 Group is created via Yammer or Teams, the group isn't visible in Outlook or the address book because the primary communication between those users happens in their respective clients.
-Yammer groups cannot be connected to Teams.
+> When a new Office 365 Group is created via Viva Engage or Teams, the group isn't visible in Outlook or the address book because the primary communication between those users happens in their respective clients.
+Viva Engage groups cannot be connected to Teams.

 ## Collaboration governance best practices checklist